Overview ︎︎︎

 While some women go back to their homes at prayer time, through Lamu’s growing spatial expansion and the further distances, this is not always possible anymore, which leads to a new need for prayer places for women close to their workplaces.

-I read the women’s everyday practices of working and especially praying in the city as acts of ‘micropolitics’, a term first coined by French philosopher Michel de Certeau in 1984, and taken up by Yasminah Beebeejaun, Professor for Urban Planning from the University College London.
-She appeals to planners to pay attention to women’s everyday actions and read them as acts of ‘micropolitics’, to inform their planning and create more just cities for all genders.
-In the context of Lamu, and other cities of the Global South, where the role of planning is distinctly different from a Western context, I argue that the ‘micropolitics of prayer’ of the women negotiate symbolic but also physical space with the community and religious leaders.
-Starting from small ad-hoc prayer spaces like a storage cupboard to more institutionalised space like the mosque dedicated to women, the material impact of this negotiation is manifold.
-The most prominent form of it is certainly the new creation of a mosque just for women which enjoys great popularity, especially amongst the working Muslim women, but also serves travelling women as a temporary refuge in a city, where there are not many other public spaces dedicated to women.
+I read the women’s everyday practices of working and especially praying in the city as acts of “micropolitics,” a term first coined by French philosopher Michel de Certeau in 1984, and taken up by Yasminah Beebeejaun, Professor for Urban Planning from the University College London.
+She appeals to planners to pay attention to women’s everyday actions and read them as acts of ‘micropolitics,’ to inform their planning and create more just cities for all genders.
+In the context of Lamu and other cities of the Global South, where the role of planning is distinctly different from a Western context, I argue that women’s ‘micropolitics of prayer’ negotiate symbolic but also physical space with the community and religious leaders.
+From small ad-hoc prayer spaces like a storage cupboard to more institutionalised spaces like the mosque dedicated to women, the material impact of this negotiation is manifold.
+The most prominent form of it is certainly the new creation of a mosque just for women, which enjoys great popularity amongst working Muslim women, but also serves travelling women as a temporary refuge in a city where there are not many other public spaces dedicated to women.

 Inside Raudha Women’s Mosque